-We are currently working on these specific pre-clinical development tasks with funds from this GoFundMe/GiveButter Campaigns and HOPE for Harvey Foundation Fundraising Efforts:
+As of August 2025, we are currently working on these specific pre-clinical development tasks with funds from our GoFundMe/GiveButter Campaigns and HOPE for Harvey Foundation Fundraising Efforts with the following estimated costs:

 Check-out this video from our AAV project with Rami Aqeilan, Hebrew University of Jerusalem